 - Thicknesses are marked in schedule no. Fittings generally have a higher thickness than the pipe to avoid any rejection due to thickness reduction during manufacturing.
-To avoid mismatch of fittings ID to pipe ID, manufacturer bevel the inside edge of fittings.
+To avoid a mismatch of fittings ID to pipe ID, the manufacturer bevels the inside edge of fittings.

-Forged Pipe Fittings are classified based on its pressure-temperature class
+Forged Pipe Fittings are classified based on their pressure-temperature class

 - Socket weld & Threaded end fittings are available from NPS 1/8” to 4” size

-- Forged Fittings are available in following pressure-temperature rating class
+- Forged Fittings are available in the following pressure-temperature rating class

 - 2000 (Only Threaded Fittings)

 - 9000 (Only Socket Weld Fittings)

 The standards used to check Dimensions of Pipe Fittings

 - For Wrought Product (WP) Dimension is covered in

 - ASME B16.9- which is standard for Factory-made Wrought Butt-welding Fittings for size NPS 1⁄₂ to NPS 48” and